tmhglnd/total-serialism/README.md

 ## Inspiration & Further Reading

-This library is inspired by the composition technique named `Serialism` and `Total Serialism`.
+This library is inspired by the composition techniques named `Serialism` and `Total Serialism`.
 The technique approaches the parameters that make up a piece of music as individual series of values.
 These parameters are (but not limited to) *pitch, duration/rhythm and velocity/dynamic*.

-Serialism originated from Arnold Schoenberg's `twelve-tone` technique.
+Serialism originated from the `twelve-tone` technique, described in 1919 by Josef Hauer in his published work "Law of the twelve tones".
 This technique starts out with a randomly ordered set of the twelve chromatic notes.
 From there on out you can apply transformations on this set, such as reverse/retrograde, inverse, transpose, and combinations between those.

 For many of the functions programmed much inspiration was gained from Laurie Spiegels paper on "Manipulation of Musical Patterns" (1981) in which she suggests to *"extract a basic "library" consisting of the most elemental  transformations which have consistently been successfully used on musical patterns, a basic group of "tried-and-true" musical manipulations."*